Wood helps Rockets extend Pistons losing streak to 14 games - WHIZ News

 The Rockets finished the quarter with six offensive rebounds and took a 88-75 lead into the fourth.

-Detroit couldn’t put together enough stops in the fourth quarter to make a significant run.
+Detroit couldn’t put together a significant run in the final 12 minutes.

+“We can’t win an NBA basketball game with 21 turnovers,” Casey said.
+“We have to find a way to get that down to 10 or 12 if we want to have a consistent chance to win.”

 TIP-INS